bellmyer/attrition-player/README.md

 ### 1. Armies Decide How Many Soldiers to "Wager" in Battle

 Each Army Begins the game with 100 Soldiers.
-For each battle, the general must decide how many soldiers to send.
+For each battle, the general must decide how many soldiers to send - at least one.
 The general only knows the total size of each of the other armies, but not how many soldiers the other armies plan to send into battle.

 ### 2. Losses are Equal on All Sides